Four Important Marketing, SEO, and Website Design Tips for Machine Shops:

 We can pull this keyword data for every page on a website.
 Each page on your website represents another “net” with which you catch people that are searching for the terms the page is optimized for.
 Google wants to see a page dedicated to a topic.
 Letting Google know exactly what your page is about, allows them to serve relevant results to the searchers.
 As an example of why relevance is important, if you were to Google “computer parts for sale”, you would not want to see a list of websites that only sell fully built computers.

 Let’s talk a bit more about those terms that the pages on your site are optimized for.
-Just because you provide CNC machining services does not mean you should automatically assume that having those words present on your homepage will get you business (think of the difference between a page title including the word "computers" versus containing the words "computer parts").
+Just because your job shop provides CNC machining services does not mean you should automatically assume that having those words present on your homepage will get you business (think of the difference between a page title including the word “computers” versus containing the words “computer parts”).
 Let me ask you– how many CNC shops are within a 100-mile radius of your business?
 Probably at least 100, maybe 1000.
 Those numbers represent 10 to 100 pages of Google search results.
 If you rank on page 10 for your target keywords, you will never see a lead.
 The point is– you need a team who understands your business enough to find niche keywords that will get you the type of business that makes you the most profit.
 Take a moment and analyze these three key phrases as a potential page title for your site:

 - Pennsylvania CNC Machine Shops